rwtibbs/scribe-discord-bot/replit.md

 4. User types `/stop` when finished
 5. Bot:
    - Saves recording to temporary file
-   - Converts PCM to MP3
+   - Converts PCM to AAC
    - Uploads audio to S3
-   - Shows confirmation with Submit/Delete buttons
+   - Shows confirmation with Submit/Delete/Download buttons
 6. User clicks **Submit**:
    - Modal appears with pre-filled session name (editable)
    - Session created in TabletopScribe GraphQL API
    - Audio URL linked to session
    - Local and S3 files cleaned up
 7. OR User clicks **Delete**:
-   - S3 file and local MP3 deleted
+   - S3 file and local AAC deleted
    - Recording discarded without creating session
 8. TabletopScribe's existing Lambda processing takes over (if submitted)

 ## Recording Process

 1. Audio is captured from Discord voice channel in PCM format
-2. PCM is converted to MP3 using ffmpeg
+2. PCM is converted to AAC (96kbps mono .m4a) using ffmpeg
-3. MP3 is uploaded to S3 bucket at `public/audioUploads/`
+3. AAC file is uploaded to S3 bucket at `public/audioUploads/`
 4. Session is created in GraphQL with status "UPLOADED"
 5. Session appears in TabletopScribe web app for processing